porajGorski/SudokuSolver/README.md

 # SudokuSolver
-Quick app for solving Sudoku boards
+Quick app for solving Sudoku boards, using the backtracking algorythm.